intmus/inttheory19-20/_01-pitches-clefs/a2-pitchesclefs.md

 ## Class Discussion

--Clefs are helpful for saving ink and limits excessive reading of ledger lines
+-Clefs limit the excessive use of ledger lines; they also save publishers money on ink

 **Clef reading tips:**